About Clocks and Flies

 The flying clock featured in this page is a modified version of a JavaScript I found at javascript.internet.com/clocks/ where it is attributed to Amy Cook from NCGODDESS.
 I modified it so that it can be used by Netscape 6.x and higher browsers.
 I also modified the color scheme and added some new features.

-For your convenience we arrange a plain black backround below so that you can view the flying clock better.
+For your convenience we arrange a plain black backround below so that you will have a better view of the flying clock.

 Height